 The Divine (God-Goddess) has created us unique and the same.
 We all come from the same source.
 Like your siblings who all have the same parents.
 Yet, are extremely individual and unique.
 The water that makes up every unique snowflake is still essentially frozen water.
 Water has many expressions, ice, steam, water, vapor, mist, rain, sleet, hail, etc. Being both unique and the same challenge us to resolve this paradox by adding love, compassion, and understanding.

 To make a difference, we must embrace our uniqueness and heal the fear and pain of being different.
 All great leaders who have made an enormous impact in the world chose to support and value their difference.

-It is time for each of us to face our fears and to accept and value difference.
-Perhaps this is the essence of unconditional love, Divine love: Choosing to Support, Honor, Accept, Respect, and Experience (S.H.A.R.E.) the beauty and power of difference.
-The common challenge to all of our destinies is the need to embrace our differences and to share them with others.
+It is time for each of us to face our fears and to accept, honor, and value difference.
+Perhaps this is the essence of unconditional love, Divine love: Choosing to Support, Honor, Accept, Respect, and Experience (S.H.A.R.E.) the beauty of difference.
+The common challenge we all face is our need to embrace our differences and respect the differences of others.
 It is only through being different that we can honestly make a difference in the world.

 Did you find the information valuable and helpful?